Overview

 Memories provide a record of our past experiences that contributes to our understanding of who we are.
 However, they can also serve as “building blocks” for forms of flexible cognition including future event imagination, reasoning, and creativity.
 Using behavioral and neuroimaging methods, I examine how improvements in memory processes contribute to the development of these other important abilities.
 I seek to not only understand their development, function, and intersection, but also how we might leverage this knowledge to promote positive outcomes in children from diverse backgrounds.

-PLEASE NOTE: I moved to the Psychology Department at the University of Illinois Chicago this fall, where I have started the FLAME (Future, Learning, And MEmory) Lab!
-I am recruiting a graduate student to start fall 2024, as well as a lab manager to start January 2024.
-Please reach out if you have questions about either opportunity or the application process – I would love to hear from you!
+PLEASE NOTE: I moved to the Psychology Department at the University of Illinois Chicago the fall of 2024, where I have started the FLAME (Future, Learning, And MEmory) Lab!
+New lab website coming soon!

 Research